Is Americold Realty Trust (COLD) a Keeper?

 COLD’s Market Performance

-COLD stocks went up by 2.69% for the week, with a monthly jump of 4.33% and a quarterly performance of 6.61%, while its annual performance rate touched 3.10%.
-The volatility ratio for the week stands at 2.27% while the volatility levels for the past 30 days are set at 2.26% for Americold Realty Trust.
-The simple moving average for the period of the last 20 days is 4.22% for COLD stocks with a simple moving average of 8.09% for the last 200 days.
+COLD stocks went down by -7.16% for the week, with a monthly jump of 2.71% and a quarterly performance of -4.04%, while its annual performance rate touched -4.70%.
+The volatility ratio for the week stands at 2.19% while the volatility levels for the past 30 days are set at 2.30% for Americold Realty Trust.
+The simple moving average for the period of the last 20 days is -1.36% for COLD stocks with a simple moving average of 2.83% for the last 200 days.

 Analysts’ Opinion of COLD